elixir-lang/elixir-lang.github.com/getting-started/alias-require-and-import.markdown

 # Alias the module so it can be called as Bar instead of Foo.Bar
 alias Foo.Bar, as: Bar

-# Ensure the module is compiled and available (usually for macros)
+# Require the module in order to use its macros
 require Foo

 # Import functions from Foo so they can be called without the `Foo.` prefix